Constitutional Election & HD 118 Runoff on November 2, 2021

 Texas House District 118 (HD-118) will also be having a partisan special election to replace the outgoing Democrat from the district.
 The Democratic candidate is Frank Ramirez.

 For more information on what amendments will be on the ballot, click below.

 Special Voting Procedure for the HD-118 Runoff

 If you are a voter in House District 118 (check here: txdem.co/myrep), be sure to vote at a polling place located in House District 118 (click here for a list of polling places).
 When you arrive, check in at the table for the HD-118 election and be sure to vote at a machine with an orange tablecloth.
 After you’ve finished voting there, check in again at a separate table to vote in the Constitutional election.

 I went to my polling place and they told me I’m not eligible to vote in the election.

-It’s possible that there may be no offices on the May 1st ballot that you’re eligible to vote for.
+It’s possible that that the Constitutional Election is the only election that you’re eligible to vote in.

 This could be because:

 - Your municipality holds its elections another time